Vriesea Bromeliads (Flaming Sword Bromeliads) Care Indoors, Propagation and Common Problems

 Watering

-Like with other rosette Bromeliads, Flaming Sword Bromeliads require the central 'vase' to be filled with water at all times.
-Empty and refill the 'vase' regularly to prevent growth of bacteria which may cause the water to become smelly.
+Flaming Sword Bromeliad require the central 'vase' to be filled with water at all times.
+Empty and refill the 'vase' every 5-7 days to prevent growth of bacteria which may cause the water to become smelly.

-Use only chlorine-free water for Vriesea Bromeliads as they are sensitive to chlorine and other chemicals that may be dissolved in water.
+Use only chlorine-free water as they are sensitive to chlorine and other dissolved chemicals to which they respond with brown leaf tips and edges.

 Light Requirements

-Flaming Sword Bromeliad grows best in bright indirect light (dapped light).
+Flaming Sword Bromeliad blossoms in bright indirect light (dapped light).
 Keep it away from direct sunlight to avoid scorching the leaves.

 Temperature and Humidity

-The best temperature for Flaming Sword Bromeliad is an average warmth of 18-260C.
-However, to bring the bromeliad to flower requires temperatures above 260C.
-Keep it away from cold drafts to avoid temperature flactuations.
+Flaming Sword Bromeliad thrives in an average warmth of 18-260C.
+However, to bring it to flower requires temperatures above 260C.
+Keep it away from drafts to avoid temperature flactuations which may result in stunted growth, leaf curl, and wilting.

 Vriesea Bromeliad requires a humidity of 60-70%.
-If the humidity is too low, it may cause the plant develop to brown leaf tips and may become stunted.
-To increase humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
+If the humidity is too low, it may cause leaf curl, brown leaf tips and reduced growth.
+To increase humidity, set the pot on a wet pebble tray, use a cool mist humidifier or group the plants together.

 Potting Mix